LeaoMartelo2/tired/README.md

 (Terminal dIRED -> Tired)

 > [!WARNING]
-> This repository has been re-uploaded, as I managed to nuke the git repo :D
+> This repository has been re-uploaded, as I managed to break it, very badly, to the point of messing up git history.

 <img src="image.png">